en_USEnglish

 2.1 Kanban fundamentals

 Kanban is a project management method based on workflow visualization.
-The fundamental principles of Kanban include process visualization, work-in-progress limitation and flow management.
-Process visualization involves visually representing tasks on a Kanban board, so that the team can get an overview of the work in progress.
-Work-in-progress limitation involves limiting the number of tasks running simultaneously, to avoid overloading the team and improve productivity.
-Flow management involves tracking the movement of tasks through the various stages of the process, to identify bottlenecks and opportunities for improvement.
+The core principles of Kanban include process visualization, WIP limitation, and flow management.
+Process visualization involves visually representing tasks on a Kanban board so that the team can have an overview of the work in progress.
+WIP limitation involves limiting the number of tasks running simultaneously to avoid team overload and improve productivity.
+Flow management involves tracking the movement of tasks through the various stages of the process to identify bottlenecks and opportunities for improvement.

 2.2 Visual workflow with Kanban

-Visual workflow is at the heart of Kanban.
-It enables the whole team to visualize tasks in progress, completed tasks and tasks to come.
-A Kanban board is generally used to represent the workflow, with columns for each step in the process.
+The visual workflow is at the heart of Kanban.
+It allows the entire team to visualize current tasks, completed tasks, and upcoming tasks.
+A Kanban board is typically used to represent the workflow, with columns for each step of the process.
 Each task is represented by a Kanban card, which is moved from column to column as it progresses through the process.
-This gives the team an overview of the workflow, making it easy to spot overdue tasks and manage priorities efficiently.
+This allows the team to have an overview of the workflow, easily identify overdue tasks, and manage priorities effectively.

 2.3 Priority management with Kanban

 In Kanban, priority management is based on the team's ability to focus on the most important tasks and complete them quickly.
-To achieve this, it is essential to define priorities clearly with the Product Owner, and to display them clearly on the Kanban board.
-The team must also be able to adjust priorities as the situation and project needs change.
-Managing priorities with Kanban also promotes collaboration and communication between team members, to ensure that everyone is working on the most important tasks at all times.
+To achieve this, it's essential to clearly define priorities with the Product Owner and display them clearly on the Kanban board.
+The team must also be able to adjust priorities based on changing circumstances and project needs.
+Priority management with Kanban also promotes collaboration and communication between team members to ensure everyone is working on the most important tasks at all times.

 3. Lean Project Management